Linguistics Course Catalog

 5 units

 Practical introduction to computational methods for linguists.
 Topics covered: database development; indexation and search; morphological and syntactic parsing; and modern annotation methodologies.
 Students concurrently learn Python and JavaScript.
 No background in programming is required.
-Enrollment restricted to graduate students, or by consent of the instructor.
+Enrollment is restricted to graduate students, or by consent of the instructor.
 Enrollment limited to 12.

 LING 245